LEEYJ1021/structural-signal-irrelevance/README.md

 ### 4.7 Study 1 Conclusion

 Raw size-tier gaps in approval rate, CPC, and ad rank are statistically detectable but small, and their significance is fragile once you account for clustering.
-The confirmatory test — spend-controlled regression, replicated on a cost-independent outcome — returns a clean, well-powered null for the *direct* effect of size (**H-S1.1c**) across all outcome-sample combinations, backed by eight independent robustness checks, with one caveat: the size of that null effect is not perfectly homogeneous across ad-product categories (**H-S1.2**, §4.5). **The apparent advantage of being a large advertiser is, to first order, explained by spending more rather than by size itself — with modest, product-type-dependent variation in how completely that holds.**
+The confirmatory test — spend-controlled regression, replicated on a cost-independent outcome — returns a clean, well-powered null for the *direct* association of size (**H-S1.1c**) across all outcome-sample combinations, backed by eight independent robustness checks, with one caveat: the size of that null is not perfectly homogeneous across ad-product categories (**H-S1.2**, §4.5). **The apparent advantage of being a large advertiser is, to first order, consistent with being explained by spending more rather than by size itself — with modest, product-type-dependent variation in how completely that holds, and with the associational (not causally identified) status of every mediation claim in this section kept explicit throughout.**

 ---